emily-lambrou/qatesting_merged_dev_pr/README.md

-# Status changes to "QA Testing" if a pull request is merged in the dev branch
+# Issue Project Status changes to "QA Testing" if a pull request is merged in the dev branch

 **Overview**